Typography

 When setting type, sentence case should always be used unless working with the eyebrow using Nunito Extra Light font.

+Never use all caps on titles, subtitles, and body copy.
 The only exception is when using Nunito font as an eyebrow

 Tracking